openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 const (
     // Cloud Controller Manager is enabled and expected to be supplied.
     // Signaling MCO to set `--cloud-provider=external` flag to the kubelets.
-    CloudControllerManagerEnabled CloudControllerManagerMode = "Enabled"
+    CloudControllerManagerExternal CloudControllerManagerState = "External"
     // No Cloud Controller Manager is expected to be supplied.
     // Signaling MCO not to set `--cloud-provider` flag to the kubelets.
-    CloudControllerManagerDisabled CloudControllerManagerMode = "Disabled" )
+    CloudControllerManagerNone CloudControllerManagerState = "None" )

 type CloudControllerManagerSettings struct {
-    // Mode determines whether or not an external Cloud Controller Manager is expected to
+    // State determines whether or not an external Cloud Controller Manager is expected to
     // be presented in the cluster.
     // For engaging an external Cloud Controller Manager, certain flags are expected to be set to the kubelets.
     // https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/#running-cloud-controller-manager
     //
-    // When enabled, the respective operator (machine config operator) should set `--cloud-provider=external` flag to the kubelet.
+    // When set to "External", the respective operator (machine config operator) should set `--cloud-provider=external` flag to the kubelet.
     // When omitted or disabled, no `cloud-provider` flag should be set.
-    // +kubebuilder:validation:Enum=Enabled;Disabled
+    // +kubebuilder:validation:Enum=External;None
     // +optional
-    Mode CloudControllerManagerMode `json:"mode,omitempty"`
+    State CloudControllerManagerMode `json:"state,omitempty"`
 }